elugens/hello-javascript/docs/general-javascript-questions/data-types/weakmap-and-weakset.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> The main area of application for WeakMap is an additional data storage such as third party data that you may not have an indefinite use.
-Another common example is caching.
-We can store (“cache”) results from a function, so that future calls on the same object can reuse it.
+  <div><strong>Interview Response:</strong> The main area of application for WeakMap is an additional data storage, such as third-party data that you may not have an indefinite use.
+Another typical example is caching.
+We can store (“cache”) results from a function so that future calls on the same object can reuse.
 </div>
   </div>
 </details>